Cookie Policy

 Learning Objectives:

-2. Use the historical thinking practice of causation to evaluate the factors that led to the outbreak of World War I.
+1. Use causal-thinking skills to evaluate the factors that led to the outbreak of World War I.

 STEP 1